The basic principles of control room design start well before you start hanging acoustic treatment

 Decay time is the amount of time it takes for sound to die away in a room.
 In a small room it is usually pretty short, and so it is generally not a problem.
 Nonetheless, you’d like to help the decay along (it’s called “tightening” the room), and you’d like to encourage the sound to decay equally quickly in all audible frequency ranges.

-I like to make the front wall absorbent at all frequencies (this can require some moderate carpentry, building a flexural absorber for low frequencies and covering it with foam or fiberglass for high frequencies).
-Also, make at least the front third of the ceiling absorbent down to 500 Hz (4 inches of fiberglass covered with fabric or any 4″ foam panels will do fine).
+I like to make the front wall absorbent at all frequencies.
+This can require some moderate carpentry, building a flexural absorber or Helmholtz resonator for low frequencies and covering it with foam or fiberglass for high frequencies.
+Also, make at least the front third of the ceiling absorbent down to 500 Hz (4 inches of fiberglass covered with fabric, or 4″ foam panels, will do fine).
 This usually gets the decay time down to under 150 ms, and with other absorption in the room it is possible to get the decay time under 100 ms, which will yield really good results.

 Happily, standing waves are dependent on the room walls being reflective at low frequencies.
 If you make the front wall absorptive at low frequencies, you will pretty much take care of any standing waves that would be a problem.
 Further, openings like doors and windows can make excellent bass traps, if isolation is not an issue—for instance, I use a big atrium window as a bass trap in my room, and it works very well.